bcgov/digital-trust-toolkit/credentials/credential-bc-petroleum-natural-gas-title-tenure.md

-# BC Petroleum Natural Gas Title (Tenure) Governance Framework (Primary Document)
+# BC Petroleum Natural Gas Title Governance Framework (Primary Document)

 # 1. Primary Document

 ## 1.1 Introduction

 The majority of subsurface petroleum and natural gas resources in British Columbia are owned by the Province.
 By entering into a tenure agreement with the Province, private industry can develop these resources.
-Tenure agreements with the Province give private developers rights to petroleum and natural gas resources.
+Tenure agreements with the Province give private developers rights to petroleum and natural gas resources through Petroleum and Natural Gas Titles.
 Information can be found on the [BC Government Petroleum and Natural Gas Tenure Site](https://www2.gov.bc.ca/gov/content/industry/natural-gas-oil/petroleum-natural-gas-tenure)

 Legislation and regulations govern the disposition, administration and management of petroleum and natural gas [BC Petroleum and Natural Gas Act](https://www.bclaws.gov.bc.ca/civix/document/id/complete/statreg/00_96361_01)